IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Preparing-a-zOS-PT-image.md

 title: Preparing a z/OS Provisioning Toolkit image
 tags: [tutorial]
 keywords:
-summary: "The following steps take you through preparing a z/OS Provisioning Toolkit image for CICS, and optionally including an application in the image."
+summary: "The following steps take you through preparing a z/OS Provisioning Toolkit image for CICS, and optionally include an application in the image."
 sidebar: cdp_sidebar
 permalink: cdp-Preparing-a-zOS-PT-image.html
 folder: cdp